 Polycrystalline silicon is an essential component in the current generation of solar cells, next generation batteries, and semiconductor devices.
-1Interfaces such as grain boundaries and phase boundaries are a component of the material design space which have a significant effect on the electrical properties of a polycrystalline material2 [1].
-Atomistic simulations are often employed to investigate the structure-property relationships in individual interfaces constructed from bicrystal models.
-Many prior studies have limited their work to thermodynamically stable interface structures as they are more likely to occur naturally or with a greater frequency in experimental growth conditions [2].
-However, in designing ceramic composites both thermodynamically stable and metastable states must be considered due to their active role in brittle fracture and failure [3].
-Srolovitz et al. determined via Monte Carlo methods that the multiplicity of metastable grain boundaries is indeed extensive and employed a statistical mechanics framework to predict finite temperature equilibrium and non-equilibrium physical properties [4].
-Therefore, an improved method to systematically study interfaces using atomistic simulations is needed in order to design ceramic composites.
+In particular the electronic properties of silicon and polycrystalline silicon have been the subject of many studies based on the application of p and n doped silicon in semiconductor devices.
+In addition, the electromechanical properties of silicon also prove immensely interesting given the observance of giant piezoresistance in silicon nanowires1.
+Interfaces such as grain boundaries and phase boundaries are a component of the material design space which have a significant effect on the electrical and mechanical properties of a polycrystalline material2 and thus should be evaluated appropriately so as to enhance the functional properties of a material.

 Grain boundary orientations are generally defined by five macroscopic degrees of freedom that describe the relative orientation of the grains and the alignment of the interface plane.
 However, at the microscale, there are countless microscopic degrees of freedom that can result in different local atomic interface structures.
 As a result, the sampling of all combinations of these microscopic degrees of freedom can rapidly increase the computational cost for even a single grain boundary.
-Previous research has approached the local optimization of interfaces using translational search techniques3 [5], evolutionary/genetic algorithms4 [6], and Monte Carlo based sampling5 [7].
+Previous research has approached the local optimization of interfaces using translational search techniques3, evolutionary/genetic algorithms4, and Monte Carlo based sampling5.
 While each of these methods proved relatively useful for a specific set of conditions that were investigated, the scope of these studies was often limited to the investigation of single component metals or to the exploration of ideal thermodynamic stable interfaces.
-Monte Carlo based optimization, however, has recently shown promise in both exploring polycrystalline ceramics and extracting relevant metastable interface structures6 [8].
+Monte Carlo based optimization, however, has recently shown promise in both exploring polycrystalline ceramics and extracting relevant metastable interface structures6.

-During Monte Carlo based optimization of bicrystal interfaces [8], structures are probed by pseudo-randomly inserting, removing, or replacing individual atoms within the interface regions.
+During Monte Carlo based optimization of bicrystal interfaces, structures are probed by pseudo-randomly inserting, removing, or replacing individual atoms within the interface regions.
 To more efficiently probe likely-favorable states, the randomness of these operations is biased based on probabilities tuned by the user at the start of the search.
 Once an operation type is chosen, the location of the operation is determined based off probabilities defined by the local structure.
 After each operation, the interface structure is relaxed using a three-step process of quenching, equilibration, and minimization within the framework of classical molecular dynamics.
 Energetically favorable operations are accepted using a Boltzmann weighted probability, which enables efficient sampling of metastable interface structures along the way to the energetic minimum.
 Monte Carlo optimization of a single interface structure will often involve thousands of interface operations and produce hundreds of acceptable metastable states.
 This amount of data generated in these studies opens up opportunities for machine learning methods for accelerated sampling.